hyperledger-indy/indy-did-method/spec/9_finding_indy_ledgers.md

 ## Finding Indy Ledgers

-To connect and read or write from a Hyperledger Indy network instance, a client must have the configuration file (in Indy, called the "gensis" file) for the network.
+To connect and read or write from a Hyperledger Indy network instance, a client must have the configuration file (in Indy, called the "genesis" file) for the network.
 Given a `did:indy` DID (e.g. `did:indy:<namespace>:<namespace identifier>`), the Indy network instance on which the DID resides is known.
 However, there remains a challenge for the entity interested in resolving the DID&mdash;finding the genesis file for that network instance.
 The following documents two mechanisms resolvers can use to access required genesis files.

 ### Static